 Immediate family members, including a spouse or common-law partner, dependent children, and dependent relatives, are eligible to receive a residency visa in Spain under a main applicant’s non-lucrative residence visa application.
 This is on the condition that the applicant can present proof of additional income to support each family member.

-If adding dependents to the application, the family members should also provide all of the abovementioned documents, except for the proof of financial means.
+If dependents are added to the application, the family members should also provide all of the abovementioned documents, except for proof of financial means.
 In addition, they should provide the following:

 Please note that all foreign documents must be legalized or apostilled and, where applicable, must be submitted together.
 In addition, a sworn translation into Spanish by a sworn translator or interpreter registered in Spain is required for all non-Spanish documents.
 Spanish authorities might request additional documents that aren’t listed here.